 Creating a New Social Media Community

-Thank you for your interest in establishing a social media presence for your CPCC student initiatives.
-Social media is an exciting way to reach your audience and it’s a crucial part of the College’s communications mix.
-The use of social media has become a popular and effective way to promote interests to a wide variety of people.
-CPCC manages a number of official communities on many popular social networking services including Facebook, LinkedIn, Twitter, YouTube and Google+.
-We encourage students to explore and fully utilize our existing social media services and online communities before creating a new community.
+Thank you for your interest in establishing a social media presence for your Central Piedmont Community College (CPCC) student initiatives.
+We encourage you to explore and fully utilize our existing social media services and online communities before creating a new community.

 - Do you wish to primarily communicate with the members of your student organization?